elclanrs/templee/readme.md

 `@{}` is the loop and inside you print the key `={key}`.
 This works for arrays an objects.

 ### `@={key}`
-Access and object key directly.
+Access and object's key directly.

 **Limitations:** Don't nest more than twice, it won't work.
 This is just to keep it simple.
 If you feel like you need more nesting consider prefixing your keys.